Awake (Once Upon a Time): In the characters' past

-In Neverland (Present Day)
+In Neverland

-As Hook is being chased by the Lost Boys (who hold him responsible for Peter Pan's death), he finds himself surrounded at every turn (since the entire island can have everyone followed or be followed).
+As Hook is being chased by the Lost Boys (who hold him responsible for Peter Pan's death), he finds himself surrounded at every turn (since the entire island can have everyone follow or be followed).
 Suddenly, a series of darts knock out the Lost Boys, and Hooks looks up to see Tiger Lily.
 But moments after he thanks her, she knocks Hook out with a tranquilizer as well.
 When he comes to, Hook is held captive by Tiger Lily.
 Hook pleads with Tiger Lily that he wants to return to Storybrooke and Emma, but when Tiger Lily tells Hook that she wants to deliver a driftwood-like weapon which is a fragment of the most powerful fairy wand in existence (which the Blue Fairy had used long ago to banish the Black Fairy to another realm), to help the Savior, he realizes that Tiger Lily is ready to help him.
 When they come across Peter Pan's former campsite, the two wait for the Lost Boys to fall asleep in order to obtain the magic required to get Hook back to Storybrooke.
 Tiger Lily also admits to Hook that she was a former fairy who was once close to the Black Fairy, before her turn to Darkness; she later gave up her wings and her wand out of shame, when the Black Fairy fell to Darkness.
 This was also how she came to acquire the weapon that Emma will need.

 When they spot a tree whose sap can produce an ability to cross realms, Tiger Lily distracts the Boys while Hook runs to the tree and successfully acquired the sap, and conjures up his shadow.
 The shadow tries to take off with Hook but the Boys hold Hook down.
 However, Hook gives the wand fragment to his shadow instead, and it races off to find Emma.
 The shadow does reach Emma, who then uses the pixie flower potion to open up a portal, rescuing Hook from the Lost Boys and returning to Storybrooke; Tiger Lily escapes into the woods during the diversion.